SUNI678/SUNI678/README.md

 ## About Me

-Hi, I'm [Your Name], a professional technical writer with expertise in creating clear, concise, and user-friendly documentation.
+Hi, I'm Sunita Sethi, a professional technical writer with expertise in creating clear, concise, and user-friendly documentation.
 My work includes API documentation, user guides, whitepapers, and more.
 I'm passionate about making complex information accessible and understandable for all users.

 ## Table of Contents